geehexx/superprompts/docs/contributing_guide.md

 ### Prerequisites

 - Python 3.10 or higher
-- Poetry (for dependency management)
+- uv (for dependency management and packaging)
 - Git (for version control)
 - Basic understanding of Python development